cmw15004431816/cmw15004431816.github.io/docs/learning-record/Basic-writing-and-formatting-syntax.md

 > Text that is a quote
 ```

-Quoted text is indented, with a different type color.
+Quoted text is indented, with a different type of color.

 Text that is not a quote.